goshuirc/irc/README.rst

     :align: center

 A modern Python IRC library for Python 3.4, based on asyncio.
-In Development.
+Currently in alpha.

 ----